 As we walked in uncharted waters with some of those grants, we also had to place some of our projects on hold, due to the stay-at-home mandates, pandemic restrictions, and continuous quarantines.
-This allowed for some of the planned expenditures to hold still for another budget year buy yet, increased our beginning balances in our reserves, so that we may now have some projects done at a larger scale.
+This kept back some of the planned expenditures for another budget year, which in turn, increases our reserve's beginning balances.
+We may now have enough money for some of the projects to be done on a larger scale.

 In our General Reserve we see a larger cash carryover and a \$2M loan.
 This reserve has the flexibility in transferring and loaning money to other funds that the enterprise funds cannot do.
-The \$2M are a standing item for the loans to the Boardman Urban Renewal Agency (URA).
+The \$2M is a standing item for the loans to the Boardman Urban Renewal Agency (URA).
 The City would like to start some capital street repairs and maintenance this budget year.
 And, some of these fall within the URA boundaries.
 The loan is budgeted, so that if these projects become viable, the funding is available.
 The City is maintaining itself readily available for URA future projects.

 We have a Water Reserve Fund, a Sewer Reserve Fund, and a Street Reserve Fund.
 Each one serves its names' purpose as a reserve of its enterprise fund.
 The Reserve Funds hold monies for future capital projects.
 Each year the City provides transfers into each of the reserve funds, as it is possible.
 When a capital project is determined, the focus is to try and fund that reserve.
 Our current focus this year, is in the Street Reserve Fund.
-The Water and Sewer funds do have capital project coming up but they are through a G.O.
-Bond, and so, will be carried out in a Capital Fund, instead of these reserve funds.
-These reserve fund, however, are available for any unknowns that may arise as the capital project is commenced or for capital improvements needed, in the current system where to fail.
+The Water and Sewer funds do have capital projects coming up but they are through a G.O.
+Bond, and so, will be carried out in a Capital Fund instead of these reserve funds.
+These reserve funds, however, are available for any unknowns that may arise as the capital project is commenced or for capital improvements needed, if the current system where to fail.

 As fiscal year 2021-2022 commences, we see two capital funds.
-The newly created fund, Capital Projects Fund is the fund that will encompass the G.O.
+The newly created fund, Capital Projects Fund, is the fund that will encompass the G.O.
 Bond (issue May 2021) capital projects.
 This fund will carry all revenues and expenses associated with these projects.
 The second capital fund is the CDBG Capital Fund.
 This fund is dedicated to the Boardman Migrant Head Start project.
 It was a partnership venture with Oregon Child Development Center (OCDC) as the City agreed to be the sponsor for a Community Development Block Grant (CDBG).
 This project was to construct an eight-thousand square foot modular building, with a playground, and fenced facility.
-The project is anticipated to be completed by June 30, 2021 with final payouts July, 2021.
+The project is anticipated to be completed by June 30, 2021 with final payouts July 2021.
 Once the facility is ready, we will have an Open House and we'd love for you to see this wonderful project the City has participated in, for the benefit of some of our youngest, the preschoolers.